Luke 4

 For verses 42-44, see Comments Mark 1:35-39.

 Life and Faith Applications.
-1) We need to give our temptations to the Lord for help because only the beloved Son of God has the power and authority to help us, and He has won the fight for us already.
+1) We need to give our temptations to the Lord Jesus for help because only the beloved Son of God has the power and authority to help us, and He has won the fight for us already.
 2) When the Bible tells us not to do something, we should apply that command to ourselves and ask the Lord to help us withstand the attacks, and the Lord will help us.
 3) Pray to the Lord before you make any fast decision in your life and ask for directions regarding what fast you should give to the Lord.
-4) Glorify the beloved Son of God always in your life.
+4) Glorify the beloved Son of God always in our lives.
 5) The people in need are in the heart of the Lord for help, so we as Christians should act and help those in need without passing judgment.